queite/queite/README.md

 I found in tech the perfect opportunity to practice developed skills and knowledge, such as time management and organization, analytical thinking, collaboration, open-mindedness, and adaptability while learning and improving so many others.

-My favorite technologies until now are: JavaScript, Node, Mongo, Docker.
+My favorite technologies until now are: JavaScript, Node, MongoDB, MySQL, Docker.

 There is always more to learn, always a new world opening up.
 All that knowledge and possibilities really bring excitement since excel for me is doing better than I did before.